Joaopsguimaraes/Joaopsguimaraes/README.md

-👋 Hi there!
+### 👋 Hi there!
 I'm João Guimarães

-I'm a Software Engineer passionate about building scalable, performant, and user-focused applications.
+I'm a Fullstack Software Engineer passionate about building scalable, performant, and user-focused applications.
 I’ve been working in tech since 2018, contributing to solutions that make a real difference for users and businesses.

-🚀 A bit about my journey:
+### 🚀 A bit about my journey:
-I started my career exploring a variety of technologies, from Java and C# to JavaScript and modern frontend frameworks.
-Over time, I specialized in frontend (Angular, React, Vue) and backend development (Java with Spring Boot, Node.js, NestJS).
+I started my career exploring a variety of technologies, from **Java** and **C#** to **JavaScript** and modern frontend frameworks.
+Over time, I specialized in **frontend (Angular, React, Vue)** and **backend development (Java with Spring Boot, Node.js, NestJS)**.

 I've worked in companies like:

-Bext: delivering real estate credit simulation tools with Vue.js and TypeScript.
+- **Bext**: delivering real estate credit simulation tools with Vue.js and TypeScript.

-Emitte: building fiscal and dashboard systems with Next.js and React, integrating complex APIs.
+- **Emitte**: building fiscal and dashboard systems with Next.js and React, integrating complex APIs.

-Kingspan Isoeste: developing fullstack systems across finance, engineering, and sales using Angular, React, and Java, including the creation of a full design system.
+- **Kingspan Isoeste**: developing fullstack systems across finance, engineering, and sales using Angular, React, and Java, including the creation of a full design system.

-🌎 Languages:
-Portuguese (native)

-English (intermediate – good reading and capable of communicating in technical contexts)

-📌 I’m always open to learning new things, contributing to impactful projects, and collaborating with great teams.
-Let’s connect!

-____

-## ⚡ Technologies

-These are some of the technologies and tools that I work with:
+---

+### 🧰 Tech Stack

 **Backend**
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)